 Draw Your Readers In!

 As writers, we need to grab our reader’s attention in the first sentence.
 We need to “hook” our readers in so that their answer to the aforementioned questions will be a resounding “Yes!”
-Since a college admissions officer will spend just five minutes reading your application essay, your first sentence takes on even greater importance than usual.
+Since a college admissions officer will spend just five minutes reading, college essay hooks, your first sentence, takes on even greater importance than usual for application essays.

 But fear not!
 The hook – like the Green Goblin (err… Lizard) – is a beast that can be conquered.
 Here are three strategies you can use to write an attention-grabbing hook that will make admissions officers scream out in excitement: “I can’t wait to admit that student into my university.”